GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

-If you haven’t created a service account for the project, please create it on [the Credentials section][credentials-section] in the Console (Choose a new service account).
-For the role, select Project > Owner.
-Download the JSON key file and save it in a secure place.
+If you haven’t created a service account for the project, please create it on [the Credentials section][credentials-section] in the Console.
+Click 'Create credentials' and then click 'Service account key.'
+For the Service account, select 'App Engine app default service account.'
+Then click 'Create' to create and download the JSON service account key to your local machine.
+Save it to a safe place.

 Run the proxy by the following command: